SkafteNicki/dtu_mlops/s9_scalable_applications/README.md

 If you manage to complete all modules in this session, feel free to checkout the *extra* module on scalable [hyperparameter optimization](../s10_extra/hyperparameters.md).

+!!! tip "Learning objectives"

+    The learning objectives of this session are:

+    * Understand how data loading during training can be parallelized and have experimented with it
+    * Understand the different paradigms for distributed training and can run multi-gpu experiments using the framework `pytorch-lightning`
+    * Knowledge of different ways, including quantization, pruning, architecture tuning etc. to improve inference speed